shovon/weinre-tap/README.md

 weinre-tap
 ```

-Then open your mobile browser to you're machine's IP address
+Then open your mobile browser to your machine's IP address

 ## Installing